Dentistry for Children, Teens, and Adults

 What to Expect During Your Visit

-Normal dental check-ins should generally include an exam and an in-depth teeth cleaning.
-Throughout your regular appointments, our team will screen for dental caries, periodontal disease, TMJ issues, and any symptoms of various other irregularities.
-We can then review some possible treatment solutions.
-Our effective family dentistry treatments are created to address an expansive range of needs, from general oral options, like sealants, to tooth-colored fillings and dental implants.
-Oral-treatment demands change during a patient's infancy, teen, adult, and mature stages of life. has a detailed awareness of the dental health concerns that develop throughout these periods and will speak with your loved ones to help each of you gain the upsides of a hygienic smile.
+Standard dental check-ins should often comprise an evaluation and a thorough cleaning.
+Throughout your regular exams, our team will check for tooth decay, periodontal disease, temporomandibular joint discomfort, and any symptoms of other concerns.
+We will then go over your treatment solutions.
+Our effective family dentistry therapies are intended to meet a vast variety of needs, from protective dental solutions, like dental sealants, to fillings and restorations.
+Dental-treatment needs shift during a person's younger, adolescent, adult, and elderly stages of life.
+Our team has a detailed awareness of the dental wellness issues that form during these stages and will work with your family to help every one of you enjoy the upsides of a clean smile.

 Maintain Your Oral Health

 Approaching the conclusion of every annual assessment, our staff will help you develop a customized treatment program to boost and preserve your family's dental health.
 An easy way to maintain your oral wellness is to follow an effective dental hygiene regimen between exams, which includes precise brushing and flossing at home each day.
 A member of our team will instruct you on effective brushing and flossing approaches and provide you with advice about caring for spots that might demand more attention.
 Regular checkups at Preston Hollow Dental Care help our team monitor your relatives' oral health and pick up on small dental disorders before they become more damaging issues.